Cascading/cascading.compatibility/README.md

 # Cascading Compatibility Test Suite

 This project will test the binary compatibility of Cascading with differing releases of an underlying platform.

-The only currently supported platform is Apache Hadoop.
+Cascading 2.0 is current built and published against Apache Hadoop 1.0.x.
+So is fully tested with that Apache release.

+This suite allows other distributions to be verified as being compatible with the current Cascading release as available through Maven and through other tools apart of the [Cascading ecosystem](http://www.cascading.org/extensions/).

 ## Detail